bitnami/containers/containers/oauth2-proxy/README.md

 $ docker run --name oauth2-proxy-node1 --network oauth2-proxy-network bitnami/oauth2-proxy:latest
 ```

-### Step 3: Run another containers
+### Step 3: Run another container

-We can launch another containers using the same flag (`--network NETWORK`) in the `docker run` command.
+We can launch another container on the same network using the same flag (`--network NETWORK`) in the `docker run` command.
 If you also set a name to your container, you will be able to use it as hostname in your network.

 # Configuration